atul-dev26/PULSE/README.md

 - Integrate with organizational SSO/IAM for production-grade role-based access control
 - Full OCSF JSON-schema validation (current implementation is OCSF-aligned; full spec-validated compliance is a scoped extension)

-## Important
-Before submission, ensure the repository is accessible to reviewers.
-Do not upload passwords, API keys, access tokens, `.env` files containing secrets, or other confidential credentials.
-The default seeded admin password above is for local development only — never commit real credentials.